Physics-Based Machine Learning Closures and Wall Models for Hypersonic Transition-Continuum Boundary Layer Predictions: Conclusion

 We additionally develop hypersonic wall boundary-condition models based on modeled non-Maxwellian distribution functions.
 These offer a physics-driven alternative to the conventional Maxwellian slip and temperature jump boundary conditions.
 By modeling the near-wall velocity distribution as a convex combination of skewed Gaussians, the non-Maxwellian wall model enables accurate predictions of the near-wall heat flux and viscous stress, especially in rarefied regimes having highly bimodal velocity distributions.
 The non-Maxwellian boundary conditions, adjoint-optimized simultaneously with the neural network transport closures, substantially improve near-wall predictions and alleviate the limitations of the Maxwellian slip models at higher Mach and Knudsen numbers.

 Extensions of the combined transport and wall models are trained for multiple Mach and Knudsen numbers, which significantly improves the models' interpolation and extrapolation capability for $M_\infty\in[2,12]$ and $\Kn\in[0.3,1.2]$.
 The parallel-training strategy we present could be readily extended to train models for still-larger parameter spaces.
 Significantly, the multiple-condition-trained models improve predictive accuracy of the augmented Navier--Stokes equation across the entire regime map that we test.
 Increasing the network size (number of neural network degrees of freedom) does improve the models' predictive accuracy overall, though the accuracy gains are not commensurate with the increased complexity of the network, indicating that the network size is sufficient for the modeling task.
+The ML-augmented Navier--Stokes simulations are five to fifteen times faster than DSMC, depending on the Knudsen number, confirming that the proposed framework can accelerate transition-continuum predictions while preserving physical fidelity.

+We further evaluate the model’s generalization capability on an out-of-sample inclined wedge geometry for wall angles between $2.5^\circ$ and $10^\circ$.
+The ML-augmented model reproduces key flow features and trends in the nonequilibrium regions even for this out-of-sample flow, though its accuracy decreases with increasing wedge angle, which is consistent with the geometric deviation from model’s flat-plate training configuration.
+The model's stability and accuracy for these geometrically out-of-sample flows are encouraging and are consistent with previous studies of PDE-constrained ML optimization.
+Nonetheless, for engineering applications, it is essential to include geometrically representative training configurations---as is true for any data-driven model.

 This work demonstrates the promising capability of PDE-embedded machine learning closure models, trained using physics-constrained, adjoint-based optimization, to enhance the predictive accuracy of continuum solvers for hypersonic nonequilibrium flows.
 By replacing empirical closure assumptions with data-driven, physically grounded models, the physics-based machine learning framework extends the predictive capability of the Navier--Stokes equations deeper into the transition-continuum regime.
 Ongoing efforts focus on extending this framework to additional nonequilibrium phenomena, such as rotational and vibrational excitation and multicomponent and chemically reacting flows, higher-order continuum transport closures, and geometrically more complicated flows.